Fabioni/PortfoliePerformance-Historische_Kurse_Tabelle_auf_einer_Webseite/README.md

 1. open a terminal at this folder location

-1. run `pip install -r requirements.txt` inside
+1. run `pip3 install -r requirements.txt` inside

-1. run the script.
+1. run the script with `python3 main.py`.
 It asks for ISIN and startdate, the maximal time period of 5 years is used.

 ## Interaction